Featured Snippets that Answer Questions

-The contributing term values for each passage are then combined (e.g., summed) to determine a term vector score for the passage.
+The contributing term values for each passage are then combined (e.g., summed) to determine a term vector score.

 Other scoring calculations based on weights and occurrences can also be used.

-If additional scoring techniques are used, then additional scores and the term vector scores are combined in a score combiner to form a final set of answer scores.
+If additional scoring techniques are used, additional scores and the term vector scores are combined in a score combiner to form a final answer score.